Introduction

 Hi, my name is Gene.
 Welcome to: Toward a More Perfect Union.

 Here at Toward a More Perfect Union, we’ll cut through the noise and take a closer look at the issues that truly affect everyday people.
 We’ll focus on facts, consequences, and whether these so-called “problems” are even real.
 This isn’t just another political rant—we’re committed to backing our discussions with evidence.
 We’ll examine how public officials are actually responding to the big challenges, or whether they’re ignoring the most critical ones altogether.
+We also ask the public to comment to add their wants and desires to the mix.

 Most importantly, we’ll talk about real solutions.

-Our topics will range from economics, jobs, and wages, to climate change, evolution, and science.
+Our topics will range from economics, jobs, and wages to climate change, evolution, and science.
 To kick things off, we’ll start with something that’s been in the headlines lately: tariffs.
 Everyone’s talking about them, but few people really understand what they are or how they affect us.

 The President says tariffs will bring manufacturing jobs back to America.
 But has anyone stopped to ask: Do we even need—or want—those jobs back?
 Are we eager to revive industries like garment-making, toy production, or other jobs that create polluting factories and low wages?